 In fact, to give your office cleaning customer a much better experience, enter the DEEP CLEANING CHALLENGE!

-A detailed office cleaning challenge is not a contest, but you win nevertheless.
-And, so do your customers.
+This deep cleaning challenge is not a contest.
 The challenge is to see how much more you can clean for each customer by providing additional office cleaning tasks at an additional fee.

 You make more money from the additional cleaning tasks.
 Your customers get a better experience.